chvandorp/stan-immbio/README.md

 ```
 Now you're all set for the webinar.

+## Slides

+The notebooks can be converted into [reveal.js](https://revealjs.com/) slides.
+In the Jupyter notebook, choose "file -> download as -> reveal.js".
+Make sure to first run all cells.

 ## Instructions for R users

 The R-equivalent for `cmdstanpy` is `cmdstanr`.
 Instructions on how to install this R package can be found [here](https://mc-stan.org/cmdstanr/).